rai-prashanna/dockerworkshop/README.md

 * Expose the port 9999 in the host and link with the default nginx port i.e 80
 * Push your Dockerfile to the repo with new branch name.

-When the docker is run, static-content/index.html file should be accessible from the browser at localhost:9999/ or http://localhost:9000/site/index.html
+When the container made from our custom image, static-content/index.html file should be accessible from the browser at localhost:9999/ or http://localhost:9000/site/index.html